growilabs/growi-docs/docs/en/guide/tutorial/duplicate_page.md

 Duplicate page
 ```

-After that, click “Duplicate” in the image menu on the “20191101” page.
+Next, click “Duplicate” in the menu as shown below.

 ![duplicate3](./images/duplicate3.png)

 ![duplicate4](./images/duplicate4.png)

-Enter the page name “20191102” and click the “Duplicate page” button.
+Enter the page name “20191102” and click the “Duplicate page”
+button.

 ![duplicate5](./images/duplicate5.png)

-The page will be duplicated like the image below.
+The page will be duplicated as shown below.

 ![duplicate6](./images/duplicate6.png)

-By duplicating the page this way,
-you can easily create a wiki page with copied contents.
+By duplicating pages, you can easily populate your wiki

-Next, let's use a template function similar to the one described above.
+with copied pages.

 ## Create a template

-Template is a function
-that allows you to assign a fixed description when creating a new page.
+Templates allow you to assign a fixed structure to a new page.

-There are two types of templates: Template for children and Template for descendants.
+There are two types of templates: templates for child pages and
+templates for all descendant pages.

-When you create "Template for children",
+When you create a template for child pages,
-it applies only to the hierarchy where the template page exists.
+it applies only to the direct children of this page.

-When you create "Template for descendants",
+When you create a template for all descendant pages,
-it applies to all lower-level pages that have template pages.
+it applies to all lower-level pages that are descendant from this page.

-Here, we use "Template for children".
+In this tutorial, we will use a template for child pages.

 ![template1](./images/template1.png)

-Click the create template button as shown in the image
+Click the create template button as shown above
-to enter the template selection field.
+to select your template type.

+[//]: <> (TODO: 下のイメージでEditからSelectに変わっってください。Editはちょっと変です。)
-Click the Edit button on "Template for children".
+Click the Select button under "Template for children".
-Then, the page creation screen with the page name “_template” will appear.
+The page creation screen will appear, with the page name
+“_template” already created.

 ![template2](./images/template2.png)

-On this screen, paste the following markdown description and save the page.
+Paste the following markdown code into the edit box and save
+the page.

 ```
 # title